-The relationship between this IGC-CP and other cross-certified CPs is asserted in the policy Mappings extension for CA certificates issued by IdenTrust or in any certificates issued to an IdenTrust CA that are requested by IdenTrust.
-This extension shall include all relevant policy mappings and indicate that these policies are equivalent to each other.
+The relationship between this IGC-CP and other cross-certified CPs is asserted in the policy Mappings extension for CA Certificates issued by IdenTrust or in any Certificates issued to an IdenTrust CA that are requested by IdenTrust.
+This extension must include all relevant policy mappings and indicate that these policies are equivalent to each other.